F0lak/dm_open_ref/ref/proc/pick.md

 When not using the list form,
-you can make a particular value more or less likely to be chosen by providing a relative probability like this*
+you can make a particular value more or less likely to be chosen by providing a relative probability like this+
 ```
  prob(P); Val Or
 P; Val